abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 The curly-brace syntax interprets some characters in a special way.
 This is illustrated with the following examples.

-**Example 1:** How to get programmatically the length of the string?
+**Example 1:** How do you programmatically get the length of the string?

 ```bash
 $ Var=1a3b56F8